audreywatters/About/README.md

 <p>---.
 "Pie, Oh My!" <i>Oregon Quarterly</i>.
 80.4 (2001): 8</p>
 <p>---.
 "We Can Lick the Upper Crust Pies as Political Pranks. <i>to the Quick Journal</i>.
 4 (2001): 7-20</p>
 <h3>    Presentations</h3>
+<p>Watters, Audrey.
+"Ed-Tech and the 3 Laws of Education Technology, " Learning 2.0, August 24, 2012.</p>
 <p>Watters, Audrey, with Steve Hargadon.
 "Drilling Down on the Real Impacts of Emerging Technologies in Education," Emerging Technologies for Online Learning Symposium, July 26, 2012</p>
 <p>Watters, Audrey.
-"Ed-Tech and the 3 Laws of Education-Technology," CALI conference, San Diego, CA. June 22, 2012</p>
+"Ed-Tech and the 3 Laws of Education Technology," CALI conference, San Diego, CA. June 22, 2012</p>
 <p>Watters, Audrey, with Philipp Schmidt.
 "OER from the Edge:  MOOC Shop."
 Innovate/Activate.
 University of California, Berkeley, April 21, 2012</p>
 <p>---.
 "Massive Open Online Classes and the Future of EDU."
 Higher Ed Live, April 15, 2012</p>
 <p>Watters, Audrey, with Betsy Corcoran, Lisa Wolfe, and Frank Catalano.
 "Ed-Tech Reporting: Why It Sucks and What We Should Do About It."
 SXSWedu.
 March 8, 2012</p>